depot/cli/README.md

 Run a Docker build from a HCL, JSON, or Compose file using Depot's remote builder infrastructure.
 This command accepts all the command line flags as Docker's `docker buildx bake` command, you can run `depot bake --help` for the full list.

-The `build` command needs to know which [project](https://depot.dev/docs/core-concepts#projects) id to route the build to.
+The `bake` command needs to know which [project](https://depot.dev/docs/core-concepts#projects) id to route the build to.
 For passing the project id you have three options available to you:

 1. Run `depot init` at the root of your repository and commit the resulting `depot.json` file
 2. Use the `--project` flag in your `depot bake` command